-Whether you enter data into spreadsheets all day or write up reports, having some tunes or a podcast playing through your headphones helps pass the time.
-If you’re looking for the perfect pair to toil along with, here are some of our picks for the best headphones for work.
+Whether you enter data into spreadsheets all day or write up reports, having some tunes or a podcast playing through a pair of headphones helps pass the time.
+If you’re looking for the perfect pair to toil along with or help you focus, here are some of our picks for the best headphones for work.

 The Sony WH-1000XM5 is the best pair of work headphones for most people

-The Sony WH-1000XM5 is the newest revision of Sony’s long successful flagship line of noise canceling headphones.
-It’s a fully wireless headset with Bluetooth multipoint enabling you to use it with multiple devices.
-The noise canceling is great, especially for office environments with noisier coworkers as well as long noisy commutes.
-The sound quality is somewhat bass heavy, but you can EQ it using the official app should you wish to do so (you won’t need to do much to get it sounding great).
-If you decide to EQ it, Sony’s 360 Reality Audio is also available through the same Sony Headphones Connect app.
+The Sony WH-1000XM5 is the newest revision of Sony’s long-successful flagship line of noise canceling headphones.
+It’s a fully wireless headset with Bluetooth multipoint, enabling you to use it with multiple devices.
+The noise canceling is great, especially for office environments with noisier coworkers as well as long, noisy commutes.
+The sound quality is bass-heavy, but you can EQ it using the official app should you wish to do so (you won’t need to do much to get it to sound great).
+We suggest turning down the “Clear bass” option two ticks.

-The build quality is superb, with the price being immediately apparent in the solid construction and modern style.
+The build quality is on par with the other ANC headphones on the market under $400, with the price being immediately apparent in the performance.
 The microphone is also quite excellent (you can listen to it below) and also features a system to automatically mute your media while you’re talking.
-On ear controls work well, allowing you to play, pause, move forward and backward, and control the volume using the touch pad on the side of the ear cup.
+On-ear controls work well, allowing you to play, pause, move forward and backward, and control the volume using the touchpad on the side of the ear cup.

 Sony WH-1000XM5 microphone in office conditions: